World Heritage Sites (WHS) are designated by the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 The majority of the IGWHS is also designated as a conservation area, again with planning policies to preserve and enhance character and appearance.

 In addition, for all dwelling houses an Article 4 Direction is in place removing some permitted development rights and brings under planning control certain items that elsewhere would not need consent.
+We have published the World Heritage Site residents guide to help with planning matters.

 Telford & Wrekin Council is the managing authority of the IGWHS and it has been UK Government policy that all UK world heritage sites should have management plans.
 The production of the Ironbridge Gorge Management Plan is overseen by the IGWHS Steering Group.